 (Don’t miss the Articles and Additional Resources sections on the left sidebar; these might be helpful.)

-This is how it works: if you save and invest $5,500 a year, earn 8% a year (long-term market averages are around 9-10%) for the next 37 years, you will reach over $1.2 million.
-Leave it in, keep investing, and in three more years you will have over $1.5 million.
+This is how it works: if you save and invest $5,500 a year, earn 7% a year (long-term market averages are around 9-10%) for the next 40 years, you will reach $1.2 million.
+Leave it in, keep investing, and in three more years you will have almost $1.5 million.

 And fortunately, if you have nothing but time ahead of you, you have the greatest financial advantage over everybody who is older than you are—the time to put the concept of compound interest to work.
 No wonder Einstein called compounding “the eighth wonder of the world.”

-Current government sanctioned retirement accounts such as a Roth IRA allow an investment of $5,500 a year (for younger people) to grow tax-free every year and is tax-free to withdraw after age 59 ½.
+Some government designated retirement accounts such as a Roth IRA allow an investment of $6,000 a year starting in 2019 (for younger people) to grow tax-free every year.
+After age 59 ½, all withdrawals are also tax-free.